 Updated Sep 1, 2022 by Nick Reese

 Registered Staff Hours

-On top of receiving a quality overall grade, this facility also received excellent inspections recently.
-We awarded it one of our best grades in that area, with an A. Perhaps the most important factor we look at in computing our inspection grades is deficiencies.
-These deficiencies are found on a facility's inspection reports.
-Places with higher grades in this category most likely avoided the most severe deficiencies involving health risks or even death.
+Adding to its impressive category scores, this facility also excelled in the area of inspections, where it earned a grade of A. Not many nursing homes performed better in this area.
+Inspection ratings account for several factors found on a nursing home's inspection report.
+One key criteria we consider is the quantity and severity of deficiencies.
+Nursing homes with higher scores in this area usually have few of these severe deficiencies.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Does this page answer your questions about Beth Israel at Shalom Park?

 Long-term Care Quality

 This nursing home also was strong in the area of long-term care, where we awarded it a grade of A. Few facilities performed better in this area.
 If you are looking for services other than rehabilitation, you should take a close look at long-term care scores.
 In addition to considering the volume of care provided by nurses aids and other staff, we also looked at the number of residents vaccinated for pneumonia.
 This nursing home provided the vaccine to 80.23529 percent of its patients.
 This is slightly lower than we anticipated but still a decent percentage.
 While its vaccination rate was a bit lower than we like to see, at least this nursing home was able to limit hospitalizations.
 In fact, it had only 0.01 hospitalizations per 1,000 long-term resident days, which is an impressively low figure.